Medical paternalism

-Medical paternalism is a set of attitudes and practices in medicine in which a physician determines that a patient's wishes or choices should not be honored.
+Medical paternalism is a set of attitudes and practices in medicine in which a physician determines the course of treatment based on the doctor's judgment of what is best for the patient, largely discounting or ignoring the wishes and preferences of the patient under the assumption that the doctor knows what is best for the individual.
 These practices were current through the early to mid 20th century, and were characterised by a paternalistic attitude, surrogate decision-making and a lack of respect for patient autonomy.
 It is almost exclusively undertaken with the intention of benefiting the patient, although this is not always the case.
 In the past, paternalism was considered an absolute medical necessity, as there was little to no public understanding of medical procedures and practices.
 However, in recent years, paternalism has become limited and blind faith in doctors' decisions has come to be frowned upon.
 By the end of the 20th century and into the 21st, paternalistic medicine was increasingly seen as inappropriate in the West with guidance from professional bodies such as the General Medical Council indicating that it is ethically unsupportable.

 History

+Traditionally, patients' roles were similar to that of a helpless, passive infant, while doctors held a dominant, parental position.
+In medieval Europe, doctors held highly esteemed, almost magical positions, while patients were seen as helpless.
+In the 18th and 19th centuries, it was believed that only a doctor could properly understand symptoms and draw useful conclusions.
+Physicians at this time held a strong belief that patients were uneducated and uninformed regarding various medical conditions, and thus were not trusted with the ability to make a decision for the betterment of their physical well-being.
+On many occasions, physicians selected the "appropriate decision" on behalf of their patients in regard to their personal notions and values.
+For instance, it was typical for doctors to refuse to perform routine surgical procedures (ex. vasectomies) when they did not agree with a patient's rationale for requesting such a procedure.
+During this period, the prevailing consensus was that disease was nothing more than symptoms.
+This meant that the individual history of the patient did not matter in providing care, so the patient him or herself was irrelevant in the medical encounter.
+Thus it was deemed necessary that physicians make decisions for patients; information given to patients was often limited to what the physician perceived as not causing harm.